Stanford vs. Vanderbilt NCAA Football Odds, Plays and Insights | September 18, 2021

 - Ken Seals leads his team with 195 passing yards (195.0 per game) and has a 57.1% completion percentage (20-of-35), throwing zero touchdown passes and two interceptions.

-- Will Sheppard has hauled in nine catches for 84 yards, best on his team.
-He averages 84.0 receiving yards per game.
+- Will Sheppard has nine catches, leading his team with 84 yards (84.0 ypg) this season.

-- Chris Pierce has contributed with 53 yards on four catches.
-He puts up 53.0 receiving yards per game this year.
+- Chris Pierce has hauled in four catches for 53 yards (53.0 yards per game).

-- This season Devin Boddie Jr. is averaging 33.0 yards per game, with three catches for 33 yards.
+- This season Devin Boddie Jr. has caught three passes for 33 yards, averaging 33.0 receiving yards per game.